 You never really take the time to review your LinkedIn Profile critically or you never feel like adding some details or thinking about your results.
-And above all, your profile picture has been there forever, you got attached to it, why change it?
+And above all, your profile picture has been there forever, you’ve gotten attached to it.
+Why change it?

 There are various reasons why I advise you to just take a moment and give your LinkedIn Profile some attention.
 It deserves that, and it pays off…

 First of all, it is really satisfying and fun to think back on what you have done and what you have achieved.
 And that is not only to motivate you.
 It is true.
 You will see.

 The obvious reason is that you can be obligated to improve your profile because you are looking for new clients.
 Maybe that moment is now?
 Continue reading…